Quick relaxation techniques for anxiety: How to Relieve Tension, Anxiety, and Stress Naturally

 In this exercise, the first priority is to start with the bottom part of your body, then the upper part, and lastly your whole body.
 Look at the picture below:

 A businessman in profile in sitting position isolated on the white background.
 Business and management.
-Poses and gestures.
+Poses and gestures. setting this position is the best position for relaxation therapy.

-First, do muscle exercises for the bottom part of your body.
-To do this, sit in a chair like the picture shows, and then press your feet against the floor, tightening the bottom part of your body.
-Do this for a minute and then slowly relax the bottom part of your body.
-Feel the full relaxation.
+Do this for a minute, and then slowly relax the bottom part of your body.
+Feel the complete relaxation.
 Below the waist is the bottom part of your body.
-You should feel the full relaxation for 1 minute.
+You should feel the complete relaxation for 1 minute.
 This was the exercise for the lower part of your body.

-Next, do exercises for your upper body.
-In this exercise, sit like the picture shows, and then keep your knees tight with both hands, and you will feel your hands tighten.
 When you are very tense, your muscles will tighten and feel uncomfortable, but you will understand this.
 Tighten your knees for 10 seconds and understand that when you are tense, your body will feel like this.
 After that, slowly relax your hands—don’t do it too fast—feel the relaxation, and notice how you can relax your body from being tight, just as you can relax your body from tension.

 Now, tighten your entire body, then release and relax the whole body.
-To do this, follow both processes where we relax our upper part and bottom part of the body.
+To do this, follow both processes where we relax the upper part and bottom part of the body.
 Do this same process at the same time.

 Do this exercise for the bottom body 3 times, for the upper body 3 times, and for both the upper and bottom body exercises 3 times.
 This is the process of Progressive Muscular Relaxation Therapy.